bric3/bric3.github.io/_posts/2020-04-01-manage_dotfiles_with_chezmoi.md

 {"uuid":"losachuYeeho5Eiph2uzoquohl","createdAt":"2020-04-01T17:58:12.818754+02:00","updatedAt":"2020-04-01T17:58:12.818755+02:00","vaultUuid":"eith2iequievuthae9Eedaiboh"}
 ```

-> _All uuids have been edited of course._
+> _All UUIDs have been edited of course._

 To complete this operation, we need to modify the templates files
-where to get the file, like that
+where to get the file, since there's a few binary files `vim` is not suited
+for that, so I'm using another mean to replace the content by the template.

 ```bash
 ❯ chezmoi cd